-Thrush is not considered to be a sexually transmitted infection, although occasionally it is passed on during sex.
-More often it is an overgrowth of the Candida yeast which is already there but not previously causing a problem.
+Thrush is not called a sexually transmitted infection, although occasionally it is passed on during sex.
+More often it is an overgrowth of the candida yeast which was already there but hadn't been causing a problem.

 The immune system and the harmless germs (bacteria) that also normally live on the skin and in the vagina usually stop Candida spp. from thriving.
 However, when conditions are good for Candida spp., numbers multiply and may invade the vagina and cause symptoms.
 This could be due to changes in the bacteria in the vagina when you have taken antibiotics.
 Or it could be related to hormone changes, or problems with your immune system.

 Most causes of thrush are a result of Candida albicans but sometimes other types of Candida spp. such as Candida glabrata or Candida tropicalis are the cause.

 Up to three out of four women will have at least one bout of thrush in their lives.
 In most cases it develops for no apparent reason.
 However, certain factors can make thrush more likely to develop.
 The vagina contains mucus and some harmless bacteria which help to defend the vagina from candidal infection (and other germs).
 These natural defences may be altered or upset by certain situations:

 - If your immune system is not working normally.
 For example, if you are on chemotherapy for certain cancers, if you are taking high-dose steroids, etc.

 So in these situations you may be more likely to develop thrush.
 You may also be more prone to recurring episodes (recurrent thrush) although some women develop repeated episodes of thrush with no obvious triggers.
 If you do suffer from recurrent thrush, your doctor may offer different treatment - see the separate leaflet called Treating Recurrent Thrush for more details.